+When I was 24, I took my first overseas trip to Europe.
 I had no idea that when I returned home from that trip, nothing would ever be the same.
 I would never be the same.
 Exploring the world became the only thing I could think about.
-New York began to creep back into my mind until the thought of moving there became an addiction.
-After I got my first dose of travel, my ability to be satisfied nearly disappeared.
-I was never content again being in one place too long or living a normal life with a normal nine to five job.
+New York began to creep back into my mind, but this time it wasn’t a dream, it was a plan.

-A few years after my first trip to Europe I finally got restless enough.
-I had run out of excuses and I was staring into the inside of a cubicle for too many hours a day.
-I finally decided it was time to save money, quit my job, get rid of everything I owned and make two major life dreams come true.
+In 2014, I finally said enough.
+I couldn’t watch my life pass me by from the inside of a cubicle anymore.
+I had run out of excuses.
+I put my plan in motion to save money, quit my job, get rid of everything I owned and make two major life dreams come true.
 First, I would travel as much as I could.
 And second, I would finally make New York City my home.

-If I’ve learned anything over the last four years, it’s that it really is possible to live the life you have always wanted to.
-I moved to New York with very little, knowing next to nobody, and having no safety net to fall back on, and I know that if I can do it, so can you.
+If I’ve learned anything at all, it’s that it really is possible to live the life you have always wanted to – I don’t care how cliche that sounds.
+I moved to New York with very little, knowing next to nobody, and having no safety net to fall back on.
+I know that if I can do it, so can you.

 Then Krystal Says is a blog about me.
-I’m Krystal, a 30 year old bartender living in the most exciting city in the world.
-I travel as often as I can, and am still lovestruck by this big jungle of a city that I live in.
-I love sharing my home city with the rest of the world and you’ll find lots about living and visiting New York.
+I’m Krystal, a 32 year old bartender, vegetarian and minimalist, living in the most exciting city in the world.
+I travel as often as I can and I am still lovestruck by this jungle of a city that I live in.